 Revalidation and appraisal for doctors working in paediatric palliative care

-The APPM has agreement from a few medical appraisers, (currently working in children’s hospice settings, and with a mix of paediatric and GP backgrounds) who are willing in principle to offer revalidation-ready specialty-specific appraisal for colleagues working wholly or partly in paediatric palliative care.
-This willingness does not imply availability for any particular appraisal year or time frame, and any agreement for appraisal services would be between the doctor’s employer and the appraiser.
-Please contact email@example.com for further information.
+The APPM has agreement from a few medical appraisers with experience in children’s hospice settings, who are willing in principal to offer enhanced whole practice appraisal for colleagues working wholly or partly in paediatric palliative care.
+This can help ensure that doctors in the subspecialty have the opportunity for specialty-specific input to their appraisal process during their 5 year revalidation cycle.
+This willingness does not imply availability for any particular appraisal year or time frame, and any arrangement for appraisal services would be between the doctor’s Designated Body and the appraiser.
+Please contact APPM directly for further information.

 Dr Susie Lapwood